incizen/PasswordManager/README.md

 ## Introduction
-This project is a secure password manager is a web aplication that was built using django.
-Its a user friendly, password manager that allows users to store and retrieve their credentials for different websites, while being secure with data encryption and user authentication.
+This project is a secure password manager that was built using django.
+Its a user friendly web application that allows users to store and retrieve their credentials for different websites, while being secure with data encryption and user authentication.

 ## How to run